 Jonathan Dennis Library

-The Jonathan Dennis Library is a reference library where researchers can explore Ngā Taonga Sound & Vision’s collection of books and periodicals relating to film and television, and view items from our Documentation Collection.
+The Jonathan Dennis Library is a reference library from where researchers can request access to Ngā Taonga Sound & Vision’s collection of books and periodicals relating to film and television, and view items from our Documentation Collection.

 The library is named after the first director of the New Zealand Film Archive (now Ngā Taonga Sound & Vision), Jonathan Dennis, whose personal library formed the origins of the book collection.
 Dennis’s research into early New Zealand films contributed much to our knowledge of them today.

 What is in the Library?